my8kvw295r-hue/immersive-data-hub/datasets/Immersive_Tourist_Flow_Gateways/methodology.md

 Core rules:

+* Prefix + number: every ID starts with ITFG_ followed by a four-digit number (e.g. ITFG_0001, ITFG_0002).
-* Ascending numeric: IDs follow a simple increasing sequence (1, 2, 3, …).
+* Ascending: IDs follow a simple increasing sequence (ITFG_0001, ITFG_0002, ITFG_0003, …).
-* Stored as strings: in JSON and CSV files, IDs are stored as strings (e.g. "0001", "0002") to keep sorting stable and allow leading zeros.
+* Stored as strings: in JSON and CSV files, IDs are stored as strings to keep sorting stable and preserve leading zeros.
 * Never reused: when a project is deprecated or removed, its ID is retired and never assigned to a different project.
 * No semantic content: IDs do not encode location, media format, or year; all meaning stays in the other fields (project_name, country, gateway_type, etc.).